joelNguyenn1010/weather-widgets/README.md

 * `Able to search a specific location weather data.`: the Search component will be responsible for this

-* `Has a dark / light mode.` Styled-components support Theme Context to pass the light and dark data to other styled-components.
+* `Has a dark / light mode.`: Styled-components support Theme Context to pass the light and dark data to other styled-components.
 The `ThemeToggle` will responsible for switching between light and dark themes.

 * `Adheres to minimum AA accessibility guidelines.` : Yes I am